raspberrypi/documentation/faqs/README.md

 ### Is Power over Ethernet possible?

-Not in the base device.
-There are adapters that would split the voltage off the Ethernet line before connecting to the Pi, but they are relatively expensive.
-On the 3B+ there is a new connector for a Raspberry Pi designed PoE adapter.
+If you own a 3B+, you can add the official Raspberry Pi PoE HAT.
+There are adapters that would split the voltage off the Ethernet line before connecting to the Pi, but they are relatively expensive and we do not recommend third-party PoE solutions; we've had many, many reports of unregulated voltage damaging users' hardware.

 ### What voltage devices can I attach to the GPIO pins, and how much current can I pull?